 - Do not eat any food that may have come into contact with flood water.
 If in doubt, throw it out.

 - Do not eat food packed in plastic, paper, cardboard, cloth and similar containers that have been water damaged.

 - Discard food and beverage containers with screw-caps, snap lids, crimped caps (soda bottles), twist caps, flip tops and home canned foods, if they have come in contact with flood water.
 These containers cannot be disinfected.

-Area health departments will determine whether the tap water can be used for drinking.
-If the water is not potable or is questionable, then follow these directions to purify it:
+Area health departments will determine whether tap water can be used for drinking.
+If water is not potable or is questionable, follow these directions to purify it:

 - Use bottled water that has not been exposed to flood waters if it is available.

 - If you don't have bottled water, you should boil water to make it safe.
 Boiling water will kill most types of disease-causing organisms that may be present.
 If water is cloudy, filter it through clean cloths or allow it to settle, and draw off clear water for boiling.
 Boil the water and let it cool, and store it in clean containers with covers.

 - If you can't boil water, you can disinfect it using household bleach.
 Bleach will kill some, but not all, types of disease-causing organisms that may be in the water.
 If water is cloudy, filter it through clean cloths or allow it to settle, and draw off clear water for disinfection.
 Add ⅛ teaspoon (or 8 drops) of regular, unscented, liquid household bleach for each gallon of water, stir it well and let it stand for 30 minutes before you use it.
 Store disinfected water in clean containers with covers.